Family History

 This is a picture of Sandy’s grandfather Oliver Swallow Oglala Lakota or Sioux.
 He was sent away to be schooled at the Lincoln Institute in PA as at that time the government wanted to see if they could educate the American Indians.
 He was in PA from the age of 11 to 17.
 He looks to be about 17 in this picture and was on the “Indian” baseball team.
 In later years he went to Washington DC to be an interpreter for the Oglala’s.
 His mother was Lizzia Iote Lakota and his father was Eli Swallow a Frenchman.
 His father Eli was galvanized soldier from Louisiana.
 He was a confederate soldier and was captured by the Union Army.
 He was then given the choice of staying in the Union Prison or going to the Dakotas to fight the Sioux.

 Sally Bush Mills is Sandy’s maternal great grandmother.
-She was Oglala Lakota and married Benjamin Buchner Mills.
+Who was Oglala Lakota.
+She married Benjamin Buchner Mills.
 It is believed that he came from England.
 They were both present at the signing of the Ft.
 Laramie treaty in 1868.
-It is belied that she had close ties with Red Cloud as he requested that Ben Mills be made the Superintendent over what was to be known as the Pine Ridge reservation.
-She was also with Crazy Horse when he surrendered at Ft.
+They had close ties with Red Cloud as he requested that Ben Mills be made the Superintendent over what was to be known as the Pine Ridge reservation.
+She was widowed at a young age.
+Later She was among the band when Crazy Horse surrendered at Ft.
 Robinson.
-(Crazy Horse Surrender Ledger, P. 34, 64, 129, and Page 142) She was widowed at a young age.
+(Crazy Horse Surrender Ledger, P. 34, 64, 129, and Page 142) Sally and her family eventually ended up at the Pine Ridge Reservation.

 Deer Woman was my maternal great grandmother and was Southern Cheyenne.
 Many of my relatives are from Oklahoma.
 She married Alex Adams from Pine Ridge.